OPENING IN A NEW ERA

 Destinations have to provide a compelling reason for potential attendees to book flights, hotels and interact in close proximity with large crowds of strangers.
 Those that do must to demonstrate their openness and accessibility, and the economic opportunities that position them ahead of their competitors.

-As destinations resume their marketing activity, it will be within a more competitive environment than previously experienced.
+As destinations resume their international events activity, it will be within a more competitive environment than previously experienced.
 It is not only the means but the message itself that must be changed in order for them to remain relevant to their audiences.

 Our involvement enabled us to sit front and centre as event businesses constructed a framework that would build confidence in business tourism, and our campaign development reflects this approach in all aspects.